-Justice Tom Parker was first elected to the Alabama Supreme Court in 2004 and then re-elected in 2010.
+Justice Tom Parker was first elected to the Alabama Supreme Court in 2004 and then re-elected in 2010 and in 2016.

 He previously was the Deputy Administrative Director of Courts, where he served as General Counsel for the Alabama court system, advising trial court judges, and as the Director of the Alabama Judicial College, providing training for new judges and continuing legal education for all the trial judges in Alabama.
 He also served as the Legal Adviser to the Chief Justice.